ynchiu/ShuJiangStore/README.md

 ## How to use LightNet

-Run the RunAll.m Matlab script.
+Install the latest Matlab R2016a on a computer with an Nvidia GPU (at least 3GB GPU memory), and run the RunAll.m Matlab script.
 Read the latest documentation here:
 http://arxiv.org/abs/1605.02766
 Have fun!